One day I wrote about how Microsoft made the Web ugly.

 I started with free webfonts of course.

-Also most of them are hosted by Google so that the Internet giant can track your visitors.
+- Yet also most webfonts are hosted by Google so that the Internet giant can track your visitors.

-Last but not least professional graphic designers usually say things like:
+- Last but not least professional graphic designers denounce free fonts:

 “There is no such thing as a good free font”.